-(1) A conformity assessment body that has obtained the right to operate in Estonia will inform the body specified in subsection 30 (11) of this Act:
+(1) A conformity assessment body that has obtained the right to operate in Estonia informs the body specified in subsection 11 of § 30 of this Act: [RT I, 17.05.2016, 1 - entry into force 13.06.2016]

-- 1) of refusal to issue a certificate of conformity or limitation, suspension or cancellation of the validity thereof; - 2) immediately of any circumstance that affects the scope of the right to operate granted under the activity license of the conformity assessment body; 3) [Repealed - RT I, 17.05.2016, 1 - entry into force 13.06.2016] - 4) at the request of the committee, of conformity assessment carried out within the scope of the right to operate granted under the activity license, including of cross-border conformity assessments and contracting. - (2) A conformity assessment body will, at its own initiative, inform other conformity assessment bodies operating in the same sphere in the contracting states of the European Economic Area of the suspicion that a person may address another conformity assessment body with the request of the conformity assessment of a product or quality system that the conformity assessment body has found to be non-conforming. - (3) Conformity assessment bodies will inform the market supervision authority of the suspicion that a product placed on the market or a product put into service is non-conforming. - (4) [Repealed RT I, 17.05.2016, 1 entry into force 13.06.2016] - (5) Conformity assessment bodies document their conformity assessment activities and preserve the respective documents for no less than ten years, unless otherwise provided by legislation.
+- 1) of refusal to issue a certificate of conformity or limitation, suspension or cancellation of the validity thereof, - 2) without delay of any circumstance that affects the scope of the right to operate granted under the activity license of the conformity assessment body; - 3) [Repealed RT I, 17.05.2016, 1 entry into force 13.06.2016]

+- 4) at the request of the committee, of conformity assessment carried out within the scope of the right to operate granted under the activity license, including of cross-border conformity assessments and contracting. - (2) A conformity assessment body, at its own initiative, informs other conformity assessment bodies operating in the same sphere in the contracting states of the European Economic Area of the suspicion that a person may address another conformity assessment body with the request of the conformity assessment of a product or quality system that the conformity assessment body has found to be non-conforming. - (3) Conformity assessment bodies inform the market supervision authority of the suspicion that a product placed on the market or a product put into service is non-conforming. - (4) [Repealed RT I, 17.05.2016, 1 entry into force 13.06.2016] - (5) Conformity assessment bodies document their conformity assessment activities and preserve the respective documents for no less than ten years, unless otherwise provided by legislation.